5 badass women who served

-There are women in the infantry, Ranger corps, Cav Scouts and Marine combat units.
+There are women in the infantry, Ranger corps, Cavalry Scouts and Marine combat units.
 Can you believe that prior to 2013, there was a ban on women serving in direct combat roles?
-These old regs are revised, and women are climbing to glory!
+These old regulations are revised, and women are climbing to glory!

 1. Ollie Josephine B. Bennett